-There are several common issues that I see with Fiddle Leaf Figs, and luckily, most of them are relatively easy to fix.
-However, it can take time for your Fiddle Leaf Fig to recover, so have patience and know that Plant Mom is here to help!
+There are several common issues that we see with Fiddle Leaf Figs, and luckily, most of them are relatively easy to fix.
+However, it can take time for your Fiddle Leaf Fig to recover, so have patience and know that the Grow-How™ Team is here to help!

 Below are some of the most common Fiddle Leaf Fig symptoms, their potential causes, and how you can fix the problem.